pavel-odintsov/fastnetmon/docs/FreeBSD_INSTALL.md

 sudo perl fastnetmon_install.pl --use-git-master
 ```

-And please switch capture interface to promisc mode.
+And please switch capture interface to promiscuous mode.

 Add into /etc/rc.conf following line (for applying this option at boot time):
 ```bash